Zucchini Muffins

 Instructions

-• In a mixing bowl, combine the grated zucchini and sugar.
+- In a large bowl, mix together the grated zucchini and sugars.

-• In another bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
+- In another bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon.

-• Gradually add the dry ingredients to the wet ingredients, stirring until just combined.
+- Gradually incorporate the dry ingredients into the wet mixture, stirring just until moistened.

-• Spoon the batter into the prepared muffin tin, filling each cup about 2/3 full.
+- Divide the batter evenly among the muffin cups, filling each about 2/3 full.

-• Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.
+- Bake in the preheated oven for 20-25 minutes, or until a toothpick inserted comes out clean.